-- Overpressure Regulator Issues An improperly adjusted, damaged, or faulty over pressure regulator (OPR) can prevent regular tank pressures from passing to the engine.
-Refer to VT-0031 for proper adjusting procedures.
-Replace as necessary. - Vapor Leaks Leaks on the vapor side of the plumbing circuit will allow the vapor pressure inside the tank to escape, lowering the tank pressure/de-saturating the tank. - 1.
+- Excess Flow Valve (EFV) Issues a tripped EFV, a blockage in the EFV, or faulty EFV can prevent regular tank pressures from passing through continually.
+Close red handled valve for ~5minutes.
+Slowly re-open red handled valve.
+See Fuel Flow Issues section for resetting the EFV. - Shut-off Solenoid (S.O.S.)
+Issues voltage, wiring, &/or ground issues can prevent the valve from opening properly.
+Additionally, valve orientation or a blockage in the EFV can prevent regular tank pressures from passing through continually. - Vapor Leaks Leaks on the vapor side of the plumbing circuit will allow the vapor pressure inside the tank to escape, possibly lowering the tank pressure and de-saturating the tank. - 1.
 Vapor leaks can be at plumbing connections, vent QDV, primary & secondary relief vales, and other components. - 2.
-To find vapor leaks, open the red handled (liquid) valve, turn the key to the ON position, and apply leak detector to components & plumbing connections.
+To find vapor leaks, open the red handled (liquid) valve, turn the key to the ON position, and apply liquid leak detector to components & plumbing connections.
 If bubbles indicate an unacceptable leak.
 Repair as needed. - 3.
-Do not put leak detector into the relief valves, a latex glove or similar can be clamped around the valve and allowed to sit for some time to see if the glove inflates indicating a leak.
+Do not put liquid leak detector into the relief valves, a latex glove or similar can be clamped around the valve and allowed to sit for some time to see if the glove inflates indicating a leak.
 Repair as needed. - 4.
 Test for leaks again before returning to service. - Cold Fuel Seldom an issue, but a fuel station may deliver cold (de-saturated) fuel during the fueling process.
-This can be caused by issues with the fuel station, or possibly fueling your truck during the time the station is getting a fuel delivery if the station has a single tank.
+This can be caused by issues with the fuel station, or possibly fueling a truck during the time the station is getting a fuel delivery if the station has a single tank.
 Cold (de-saturated) fuel most commonly can be caused by leaks in the vapor circuit, leaking relief valve(s), bad economizer(s), & improper de-fueling.

-Cold fuel can be resolved a few ways:
+Cold fuel can be resolved several ways:

 - 1. Repair leaks & replace faulty parts as needed. (defueling prior to repairs may be needed, see de-fueling section above) - 2.
-Allow the fuel in the liquid to warm on its own.
-Generally not acceptable due to a pressure rise of only 7-10 psi per day. - 3.
-If cold fuel issue was caused by an improperly de-fueled tank, i.e. de-fueled through the grey vent valve, adding fuel from a fueling station should create enough pressure to de-fuel the tank.
+Allow the fuel (liquid) to warm on its own.
+Generally allowing the fuel to warm on its own is not acceptable due to a pressure rise of only 0.5 0.7 bar per day. - 3.
+If the cold fuel issue was caused by an improperly de-fueled tank, i.e. de-fueled through the grey vent valve, adding fuel from a fueling station should create enough pressure to de-fuel the tank.
 Additionally, a false head pressure can be created by putting nitrogen gas only into the tank as needed to de-fuel the de-saturated fuel prior to refilling. - 4.
 De-fueling the tank and refilling with properly saturated fuel.
-For de-fueling procedures, refer to VT-0017
+For proper de-fueling procedures, refer to $\underline{VT-0017}$